StefanFSmid/ASDA_2025_Group_3_Porfolio/reports/week_08_group_3_report.md

 ### Testing Poisson Regression

 To move beyond the limitations of OLS, we started with the standard model for count data: Poisson regression.
 This model ensures our predictions remain strictly non-negative.
-We modeled the relationship between our independent variables specifically time, holidays, and weather conditions (clouds, temperature) and the traffic volume.
+We modeled the relationship between our predictors specifically time, holidays, and weather conditions (clouds, temperature) and the traffic volume.
 The outputs of Poisson Regression were as follows:

 ![8.PoissonTable.png](../additional_material/figures/8.PoissonTable.png)